redroostertech/NDAvatar.iOS/README.md

 [![Swift Version](https://img.shields.io/badge/Language-Swift%202.2,%202.3,%203,%204%20&%204.2-orange.svg)](https://developer.apple.com/swift)

-NDAvatarView is a framework for displaying profile pictures or user initials in a consistent way.
+NDAvatar is a framework for displaying profile pictures or user initials in a consistent and easy way.

 #### Build Status